 There are more on the way: our goal is to visit every hotel and motel in Central Florida, and we may accomplish that in little over a year.
 We’re also planning our first 5k late this fall.

 From those bleak nights of three or four people meeting together, feeling powerless to fight the world’s darkness on any level, we have emerged with a solid core of volunteers capable of impacting every corner of Central Florida.

-Really, our story reflects the difficulties of anyone interested in fighting child trafficking: the initial inspiration, the long road of education, listening, and inaction, the waning fervor, and a crossroads in which you must make a mature decision, with both heart and head, to pursue what is necessary for abolition, even if the road is long, complicated, and uncelebrated.
+Really, our story reflects the difficulties of anyone interested in fighting child trafficking: the initial inspiration, the long road of education, listening, and inaction, the waning fervor, and a crossroads in which you must make a mature decision, with both heart and head, to pursue what is necessary to end child trafficking, even if the road is long, complicated, and uncelebrated.